-With the filter baskets removed, finish cleaning the wash tank reservoir.
 Direct all remaining debris into the open drain located in the bottom of the reservoir tank.
-If your machine is equipped with a pumped drain (See Fig-M1) you will need to remove the debris by hand - flushing the debris down the pumped drain pump may cause clogging.
+If your machine is equipped with a pumped drain (see Fig. M-1) you will need to remove the debris by hand.
+Flushing the debris down the pumped drain pump may cause clogging.

 - 3. Now you need to clean the low water probe or low water float switch.
-If your machine has a float switch you will also need to clean the high-level float switch located above the table.
-This probe or float will be a white plastic item mounted into the side of the wash reservoir tank under the filter basket location.
+If your machine has a float switch you will also need to clean the high-level float switch located under the fill plate.
+The fill plate will be a solid insert located next to the perforated filter baskets.
+The low water probe or float will be a white plastic item mounted in the front vestibule of the machine, under the door or in the rear tank of the machine.
 It is 3/8" (9.5 mm) in diameter and 2 1/2" (6.35 cm) long with a 3/16" (4.8 mm) x 1/4" (6.35 mm) metal tip.
 The purpose of this probe is to prevent the heat source and pump motor from turning on unless the wash tank is full of water.
 Clean the metal tip of this probe with some sort of scouring pad.
 Clean the entire float switch if your machine is equipped with floats.
 Remove all scale and residue.
-Failure to do so may cause the heating source to remain on with no water in the reservoir, damaging heating components and may void warranty to related items. - 4.
+Failure to do so may cause the heating source to remain on with no water in the reservoir, damaging heating components and may void warranty to related items.
 If your machine has an electric heater or heaters in the wash tank, it is now time to clean them.
-The heater coils will be located directly under the low water probe.
+The heater coils will be located directly under or near the low water probe.
 Use a wire brush or scouring pad to clean the exposed heating coils on the heater or heaters.
-Direct all debris into the drain. - 5.
-When the wash cabinet, filters, wash tank reservoir, low water probe (or float switch/s), and electric heater or heaters (if applicable) have been cleaned, you can put the filters back in place. - 6.
+Direct all debris into the drain. - 4.
+When the wash cabinet, filters, wash tank reservoir, low water probe, and electric heater or heaters (if applicable) have been cleaned, you can put the flooring and filters back in place. - 5.
 Inspect all the spray jets and look for any that might be missing, obstructed, or worn out.
-If you find any missing or worn-out jets, contact Douglas Machines Corp. for a replacement.
-If you find any jets obstructed, try to remove the obstruction by pulling it out or by forcing it back into the jet pipe.
-If you need to force it back into the jet pipe, you will need to remove the jet pipe end cap to remove the obstruction from the pipe. - 7.
+If you find any missing or worn-out jets, contact Douglas Machines Corp. for areplacement.
+If you find any jets obstructed, try to remove the obstruction by pulling it - out or by forcing it back into the jet pipe.
+If you need to force it back into the jet pipe, you will need to remove the jet pipe end cap to remove the obstruction from the pipe. - 6.
 Clean the outside of the machine.
-Use a stainless-steel cleaner or soft cloth with a mild detergent to wipe down the outside of the machine. - 8.
+Use a stainless-steel cleaner or a soft cloth with a mild detergent to wipe down the outside of the machine. - 7.
 Do not turn on the main power until you are ready to resume washing again.
-Never leave the machine on for longer than 4 hours between running cycles, damage to the rinse components and or tank could occur. - Close the drain valve and check that the filters are back in place.
+Never leave the machine on for longer than 4 hours between running cycles.
+Damage to the rinse components and or tank could occur. - 8.
+Close the drain valve and check that the filters and floor panels are back in place.
 Turn the machine back on and allow it to fill and come back to operating temperature.
 The machine is now ready for use.